rahulm/neural-pruning-k-medoids/README.md

 ## Brief overview
-- craig_pruner.py is used to prune a network (currently only LeNet-300-100) based on CRAIG.
-We can define more similarity metrics in the SimilarityMetrics class as we experiment.
+- [pruner.py](pruner.py) is used to prune a network (currently only LeNet-300-100) based on CRAIG or Mussay.
+For CRAIG, we can define more similarity metrics in the SimilarityMetrics class as we experiment.
 We pass a JSON file as a PruneConfig to denote what we want to do.
-- eval_model.py is to evaluate a given model (currently only LeNet-300-100) on a dataset (currently only MNIST).
+- [eval_model.py](eval_model.py) is to evaluate a given model (currently only LeNet-300-100) on a dataset (currently only MNIST).
 Returns both accuracy and average loss.
-- train_algo_1.py is used to train a model, based on a train config JSON file.
+- [train_algo_1.py](train_algo_1.py) is used to train a model, based on a train config JSON file.

 ## Examples
 Note that some fields are ignored in certain scripts.